Tracking and Transforming Data via Streams

 SELECT * FROM s_append_only;

-The results above indicate that the Standard stream translates the UPDATE operation into a combination of DELETE (3
+The results above show that the Standard stream processes the UPDATE operation as a combination of two actions: a DELETE action that removes the old value (3

 now, we can obtain the following results: